dN/dx Reconstruction with Deep Learning for High-Granularity TPCs: Reconstruction with Deep Learning

 \subsection{Transformer Layer}

 The core component of the \gls{gpt} architecture is the transformer layer.
-In the context of \glspl{gnn}, the transformer layer performs message-passing mechanism: each node aggregates information from its neighbors to update its own representation.
-Formally, the message-passing can be expressed as:
+In the context of \glspl{gnn}, the transformer layer performs message passing among nodes: each node receives information from its neighbors and aggregates it to update its own representation.
+The message-passing process can be formalized as:

 where $i$ denotes the index of the aggregation node with feature vector $\mathbf{x_i}$ and $\mathcal{N}(i)$ represents its neighboring nodes.
-The function $\beta$ maps the original feature vectors into a latent space, while the function $\alpha$ computes the attention weights used to aggregate neighbor information.
-The attention weights are defined as:
+The function $\beta$ is an \gls{mlp} that maps the original feature vectors into a latent space, while the function $\alpha$ computes the attention weights used to aggregate neighbor information.
+The function $\alpha$ is defined as:

 where $\gamma$ is an operator that relates $\mathbf{x_i}$ and $\mathbf{x_j}$.
 In this paper, two operators are investigated for the \dNdx\ reconstruction.

 \paragraph{Subtraction operator.} The first operator is the subtraction operator that is used in \gls{pt}~\cite{zhao2021point}, which is defined as: